Medi-Cal Gets a Bad Rap

 A: In past surveys about their experience with Medi-Cal, we have consistently found that the vast majority of beneficiaries appreciate their coverage and say that Medi-Cal is a good program.
 Four in five report it is easy to find a doctor to care for them, and they are happy with their doctor.
 When we compare their experience to the uninsured, Medi-Cal enrollees say it is easier to find a doctor who will treat them and are much more likely than uninsured people to have a usual source of care.

-Q: Many in Congress want to repeal the Medicaid expansion and increase the use of private health plans to provide benefits to low-income people in the insurance market.
+Q: Many in Congress want to repeal the Medicaid expansion and increase the use of private health plans to provide benefits to people with low incomes in the insurance market.
 How would that work?

 A: The alternative to covering people through Medi-Cal would be to buy them into a private plan.
 But there are clear trade-offs.
 If California or another state chose to pay the cost of a typical employer-based plan and cover the cost of patient copays and deductibles, timely access to care would likely improve.
 But in the process, the cost to the state and federal government would skyrocket.
 Conversely, the state could buy into a “low-cost” plan that provides fewer benefits and narrow networks, but access to important services, including mental health care, is likely to be worse than for Medi-Cal enrollees.